Deportes Antofagasta: Stadium

 Deportes Antofagasta plays its home matches at the Estadio Regional de Antofagasta, owned by the Municipality of Antofagasta.
-The stadium was planned to be a reserve stadium for the FIFA World Cup 1962, and was finally inaugurated on October 8, 1964, on the grounds of the former Riding Club of Antofagasta.
-The first professional football match was played there in 1966, and Deportes Antofagasta has played there since that time.
-In 2007 the stadium was closed for repairs, and home games had to be played elsewhere; The Estadio Municipal de La Pintana in Santiago against Deportes Puerto Montt in Estadio Municipal de Calama against Huachipato and Estadio Carlos Dittborn, Arica against Lota Schwager, and until 2013 at the Estadio Parque Juan López.
+The stadium was planned as a reserve venue for the FIFA World Cup 1962 and was inaugurated on October 8, 1964, on the grounds of the former Riding Club of Antofagasta.
+The first professional football match was played there in 1966, and Deportes Antofagasta has played there since then.
+In 2007, the stadium was closed for repairs, and home games had to be played elsewhere; the Estadio Municipal de La Pintana in Santiago against Deportes Puerto Montt, Estadio Municipal de Calama against Huachipato, Estadio Carlos Dittborn in Arica against Lota Schwager, and until 2013 at the Estadio Parque Juan López.